jamescooke/flake8-aaa/examples/good/README.rst

 Valid tests
 -----------

-The goal is that all tests in both good and bad examples will target features of the Python 3 standard library.
-They will all be executable with a vanilla install of ``pytest``.
-Currently only the ``with`` statement examples support this.
+All good and bad tests are intended to work on Python 3 stdlib.
+They are tested with vanilla ``pytest`` to ensure they pass in the ``examples`` environment.

 Testing Flake8-AAA
 ------------------

-To prevent false negatives our test suite runs Flake8-AAA against this directory and checks no linting errors are raised.
+To prevent false negatives our test suite runs Flake8-AAA against all test modules in this directory and checks no linting errors are raised.